Adult Learn-to-Play Analysis

 LTP (Learn-to-Play)The Rinks' adult beginner hockey program.
 Designed for participants with no prior hockey experience, it serves as the entry point into the Rinks ecosystem and the starting point for all analysis in this project.

-The Rinks / DASHThe Rinks is a network of eight Southern California ice rinks operated by H&S Ventures / OCSE, including Lakewood ICE and Great Park Ice.
+The Rinks / DASHThe Rinks is a network of ice rinks in Southern California operated by H&S Ventures / OCSE, including Lakewood ICE and Great Park Ice.
 DASH is their internal registration database, which served as the primary data source for enrollment and retention analysis.

 ArchticsTicketmaster's enterprise ticketing platform used by the Anaheim Ducks.
 LTP participants were matched to Ducks ticket accounts via email address to enable the ticket purchasing crossover analysis.